 Today is St David’s Day, and you don’t have to be Welsh to take the opportunity to celebrate all that is great about Wales.
-Why not keep a welcome in the hillside by sampling some of the finest food and drink that Wales has to offer?
+Why not keep a welcome in the hillside by sampling some of the finest Welsh food and drink this wonderful country has to offer?

 We know you’re thinking of leeks, Welsh lamb (and daffodils), but when it comes to culinary rituals associated with St David’s Day, there doesn’t appear to be a particular one that stands out.
 So here are some of our suggestions for distinctly Welsh ways to celebrate.